WojcikArek/spingo-game/README.md

 # spingo-game

-Simple spingo game with HTML/CSS/JS
+Simple game for SPINGO paymethod with HTML/CSS/JS